jeremy-jarvis/descent-tools/LEVEL-SPEC.md

   * Cube Neighbor IDs
     * 2 byte integer (per cube neighbor)
     * For each cube neighbor specified by the Cube Neighbor Bitmask, a 2-byte integer will follow the bitmask - each representing the ID of the neighbor cube.
 The ID specifies the index of the neighbor cube within the cubes data.
-A cube can have multiple neighbors, which would mean that multiple 2-byte cube IDs will follow the bitmask.
+A cube will often have multiple neighbors, which would mean that multiple 2-byte cube IDs will follow the bitmask.

   * Vertex IDs
     * 16 bytes = 2 bytes * 8 vertices